-- Average decrease in BCS for the herd since calving is no more than 0.6 - No more than 15% of cows lose more than one BCS since calving - Cows maintain or gain body condition from commencement of mating
+- Average decrease in BCS for the herd since calving is no more than 0.6. - No more than 15 per cent of cows lose more than one BCS since calving. - Cows maintain or gain body condition from commencement of mating.

 Below is an example of a herd's BCS profile at calving.
-In this example, the percentage of cows which are below BCS 4.5 and above 5.5 are well within the target of no more than 15%.
+In this example, the percentage of cows which are below BCS 4.5 and above 5.5 are well within the target of no more than 15 per cent.

-Example herd BCS profile at calving:
+Figure 4 Example herd BCS profile at calving

-For information and tools to assist you measure and manage your herd's body condition profile visitdairyaustralia.com.au/BCS
+For information and tools to assist you measure and manage your herd's body condition profile visit dairyaustralia.com.au

-Managing the post calving transition period
+Section 4 Managing the post calving transition period